 Another way we could view our journey in life and, in particular, our spiritual growth is seasons, side roads, and surprises.
 Seasons are more extended periods that shape and form us.
 Side roads are times to pick up needed things on the journey, a refreshing, and when the enemy gets involved, those side roads are meant to distract from our destination.
 Finally, the surprises are things God does that take us by surprise; those God moments that change the course of our lives, bring new insight, and reveal parts of our purpose that went unseen.

-Ecclesiastes 3:1-8 LSB “There is an appointed time for everything.
-And there is a time for every matter under heaven—2 A time to give birth and a time to die; A time to plant and a time to uproot what is planted.3 A time to kill and a time to heal; A time to tear down and a time to build up.4 A time to weep and a time to laugh; A time to mourn and a time to dance.5 A time to throw stones and a time to gather stones; A time to embrace and a time to shun embracing.6 A time to search and a time to lose; A time to keep and a time to throw away.7 A time to tear apart and a time to sew together; A time to be silent and a time to speak.8 A time to love and a time to hate; A time for war and a time for peace.”
+Ecclesiastes 3:1-8 TLV “For everything there is a season and a time for every activity under heaven: 2 a time to give birth and a time to die, a time to plant and a time to uproot what is planted; 3 a time to kill and a time to heal, a time to tear down and a time to build up; 4 a time to weep and a time to laugh, a time to mourn and a time to dance; 5 a time to scatter stones and a time to gather stones, a time to embrace and a time to refrain from embracing; 6 a time to seek and a time to lose, a time to keep and a time to discard; 7 a time to tear apart and a time to mend, a time to be silent and a time to speak; 8 a time to love and a time to hate, a time for war and a time for peace.”

 Every season and every side road has something to teach us.
 We don’t throw off the lesson of one season as we enter the next.
 Even when the enemy distracts us and detours us, there are lessons to be carried into the next season of our spiritual growth.
 I’ve mentioned before that keeping a journal can help us understand our development and path.
 I am not a consistent journaler, but as I have reviewed journals over the last several days, I have seen my seasons, side roads, surprises, and the times when the enemy came in with detours and distractions.